laurajunco/angular/README.md

 ### 19. Styling Elements Dynamically with the ngStyle Directive

-- Attribute directives dont change the DOM structure jus the attributes of an element.
+- Attribute directives dont change the DOM structure just the attributes of an element.
 - ngSyle changes styles dynamically

 ### 20. Applying CSS Classes Dynamically with the ngClass Directive